SimonGomezUniv/doc/td3_ReverseProxy.md

 ### Another Server

-- configure a second motus running on port 4000
 - configure a second server in the backend on your haproxy
 - do a few request on the URL /port ==> check that you can reach both server
 - kill one server ==> check that your application is still working on port 3001